-I have a forthcoming chapter (Autumn 2018): Finding and keeping poetry in The Future of English Teaching Worldwide: Celebrating 50 Years from the Dartmouth Conference edited by Andrew Goodwyn, Cal Durrant, Wayne Sawyer, Lisa Scherff, and Don Zancanella.
-Routledge.
+I have a chapter entitled Finding and keeping poetry in The Future of English Teaching Worldwide: Celebrating 50 Years from the Dartmouth Conference edited by Andrew Goodwyn, Cal Durrant, Wayne Sawyer, Lisa Scherff, and Don Zancanella.
+Routledge (published October 2018).
 This chapter is a revised version of the Harold Rosen Memorial Lecture that I gave at NATE Conference during the 50 years after Dartmouth Symposium in Stratford upon Avon, June 2016.
 Listen to the lecture via this link.

 Delighted to have a chapter on ‘Integrating poetry-focused digital technology within a literacy teacher education course’ in this fine new publication (published March 2016) from Sense.
 Click here for free preview and ordering.
 Thanks to Clare Kosnik and all the editorial team for bringing this book together.
 It’s the culmination of a wonderfully productive seminar in steaming-hot Shoreditch, London two summers ago.

 Very pleased to be included among such distinguished company in Jones & Richards’ new book: Creativity in Language Teaching: Perspectives from Research and Practice (Routledge, 2015).
 Our chapter (Jane Spiro and Sue Dymoke: ‘Translating Writing Worlds: Writing as a Poet, Writing as an Academic’) focuses on on-going research about poets who write, research and teach in diverse academic disciplines.